ralf-meyer/molSimplify/tests/README.txt

     named with
           test_XXX.py  XXX_test.py

-    Under this stracture, the test files MUST have unique names
+    Under this structure, the test files MUST have unique names

 II.
 Add a test case
   1. Name the test input and output files in a consistent way: